 Again, we are never paid or compensated by any maker of any product we recommend, and we say that this is the very best deck finisher on the market.

-As with any deck stain or deck treatment you spray, protect with a hand masker that dispenses paper or a film of plastic along with painter's tape: I invented this key painter’s tool in 1977: I just cannot prove it !!
+As with any deck stain or deck treatment you spray, protect with that dispenses or a film of along with I invented this key painter’s tool in 1977: I just cannot prove it !!

 Make sure it will work for you: It works with either brand new lumber or old lumber that has had the old paint etc., totally removed.